Azure-Samples/azure-ai-vision-sdk/README.md

 ### Prerequisite

 - You will need to get access to the SDK artifacts in order to run these samples.
 To get started you would need to apply for the [Face Recognition Limited Access Features](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUQjA5SkYzNDM4TkcwQzNEOE1NVEdKUUlRRCQlQCN0PWcu) to get access to the SDK artifacts.
-Please email [azureface@microsoft.com](azureface@microsoft.com) to get instructions on how to download the SDK.
-For more information, see the [Face Limited Access](https://learn.microsoft.com/en-us/legal/cognitive-services/computer-vision/limited-access-identity?context=%2Fazure%2Fcognitive-services%2Fcomputer-vision%2Fcontext%2Fcontext) page.
+Once you are approved please refer to the [GET_FACE_ARTIFACTS_ACCESS.md](./GET_FACE_ARTIFACTS_ACCESS.md) file to get access to the the SDK artifacts and the [Swift_README](./samples/swift/face/FaceAnalyzerSample/README.md), [Kotlin_README](./samples/kotlin/face/FaceAnalyzerSample/README.md) to integrate the SDK into the sample application.
+For more information, see the [Face Limited Access](https://learn.microsoft.com/legal/cognitive-services/computer-vision/limited-access-identity?context=%2Fazure%2Fcognitive-services%2Fcomputer-vision%2Fcontext%2Fcontext) page.

 ### Samples